 - To support a healthy immune system

-It’s recommended to consume 1-2 tablespoons a day for full benefits.
+For full benefits, the recommendation is to consume 1-2 tablespoons a day

 Not only is coconut oil an excellent resource for skin care, hair care and improving your health, it can be used all throughout your home:

 - Eat it!
 You can cook with coconut oil or add it to smoothies or other dishes.
-It’s a great way to meet your daily consumption if you are looking to use coconut oil to improve your health.
+Above all, it’s a great way to meet your daily consumption if you are looking to use coconut oil to improve your health.
 I love frying eggs and sautéing chicken and green beans in coconut oil.
 It’s so delicious!
 It’s also great on toast in place of butter.

 - To make soap or homemade laundry detergent.
 Check out some of these Pinterest recipes.